ysharplanguage/FastJsonParser/README.md

 This aims at parsing textual JSON data, and to deserialize it into our (strongly typed) POCOs, as fast as possible.

 The only tier of interest for this parser is the server tier.
-There are other .NET librairies with good performances, and already well tested/supported, including for mobile devices running .NET (JSON.NET and ServiceStack come to mind).
+There are other JSON librairies with good performances, and already well tested/documented, which support mobile devices running .NET (JSON.NET and ServiceStack come to mind).

 Dev status warning
 ------------------